jboonstra/biblesearch_api_docs/tags.md

 ### PUT /tags/1.xml

-Updates the tag identified by ID 1 with content of the submitted XML.
+Updates the tag identified by ID=1 with content of the submitted XML.

 ## Delete

 ### DELETE /tags/1.xml

-Deletes the tag identified by ID 1.
+Deletes the tag identified by ID=1.

-*Please tag:* The content-type header is not needed for DELETE requests, since you are not sending any XML to the ABS API.
+*Please note:* The content-type header is not needed for DELETE requests, since you are not sending any XML to the ABS API.